Automotive Technician I, II, or III

 Duties and Responsibilities

-• Provides on-call back-up support for after-hours repairs on EMS ambulances.
+- Emergency Support: Be ready to step in for on-call back-up support when needed, particularly for after-hours repairs on critical vehicles like EMS ambulances.

 Minimum Qualifications